Water supply and sanitation in sub-Saharan Africa: Efficiency

 The number of employees per 1000 connections is an indicator of the technical efficiency of utilities.
 In sub-Saharan Africa, the average is 6.
 The highest efficiency is observed in South Africa, where the four utilities need 2.1–4.0 employees per 1000 connections.
 Rwanda peaks with 38.6 employees per 1000 connections.

 Another indicator is the share of non-revenue water (water that is lost or not metered).
 In an efficiently managed system, this amount is below 25%.
 In 2005 it was estimated to be 20% in Senegal, 18% in Burkina Faso, 16% for the Water Utility Corporation in Botswana, 14% in Windhoek in Namibia and 12% in Drakenstein, South Africa.
 These utilities have achieved levels of non-revenue water similar to levels in OECD countries.
-However, in other African countries the level of non-revenue water is extremely high: For example, it exceeds 45% in Zambia, is more than 60% in Maputo (Water supply and sanitation in Mozambique|Mozambique), 75% in Lindi (Water supply and sanitation in Tanzania|Tanzania) and 80% in Kaduna (Nigeria).
+However, in other African countries the level of non-revenue water is extremely high: For example, it exceeds 45% in Zambia, is more than 60% in Maputo (Water supply and sanitation in Mozambique|Mozambique), 75% in Lindi (Tanzania) and 80% in Kaduna (Nigeria).
 Few data are available for efficiency in the rural space.

 Expenditures

 In sub-Saharan Africa, current spending on water supply and sanitation (investments, operation and maintenance) totals to $7.6 billion per year, or 1.19% of the regional GDP.
 This includes $4.7 billion per year for investments (2001-2005 average).
 According to the World Bank, total expenditures are less than half of what would be required to achieve the Millennium Development Goals in sub-Saharan Africa; that would need more than $16.5 billion per year or 2.6% of the regional GDP.
 The African Development Bank estimates that $12 billion is required annually to cover Africa's needs in improved water supply and sanitation.

 Expenditures are often not well targeted.
 According to a World Bank study, there is a large gap in expenditures between rural and urban areas, in particular capital cities.
 Public expenditures go to where they are most easily spent rather than where they are most urgently needed.
-Sanitation receives only a small part of public expenditures: Low household demand for sanitation results in politicians not seeing sanitation as a vote winner, and therefore allocating scarce resources to sectors with higher perceived political rewards.
+Sanitation receives only a small part of public expenditures: low household demand for sanitation results in politicians not seeing sanitation as a vote winner, and therefore allocating scarce resources to sectors with higher perceived political rewards.